Olshan Foundation

-Causes of Foundation Problems
+Foundation Problems Overview

 Foundation problems are caused by the continuously changing conditions of the soils around your home.
-Clay soil expands as it absorbs moisture.
-And contracts as it dries.
+Clay soil expands as it absorbs moisture, and contracts as it dries.
 That can cause foundations to move, settle and crack.

-Once Foundation Problems Start, They Can Lead to Even More Problems
+Once Foundation Problems Start, They Can Lead

 • Damage to underground plumbing